 The museum offers programs and activities that are suitable for adults and families including children for purposes of study, education and enjoyment.

-A visit to the Livingstone Museum is a glimpse in the past if you wanted to have a look at Zambia’s history from the 1550s to the present.
+A visit to the Museum is a glimpse into the past if you wanted to have a look at Zambia’s history from the 1550s to the present.
 The museum is a window into the country’s historical past and culture.

-If you happen to be in Livingstone City, add a visit to Livingstone Museum to make your visit complete.
+If you happen to be in Livingstone City, add a visit to the Museum in Livingstone to make your visit complete.